bucketco/bucket-javascript-sdk/packages/node-sdk/README.md

 > information that is often sensitive and thus should not be used in
 > client-side applications.

+Create a `bucket.ts` file containing the following and set up the BUCKET_SECRET_KEY environment variable:

 ```ts
 import { BucketClient } from "@bucketco/node-sdk";